-We have audited the accompanying statements of net assets available for benefits of the Seventh Amended and Restated Owens-Illinois, Inc. Long-Term Savings Plan (the Plan) as of December 31, 2022 and 2021, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2022 and 2021, and the changes in its net assets available for benefits for the years then ended, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statements of net assets available for benefits of Owens-Illinois, Inc. Stock Purchase and Savings Program (the Plan) as of December 31, 2023 and 2022, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2023 and 2022, and the changes in its net assets available for benefits for the years then ended, in conformity with U.S. generally accepted accounting principles.